About this guide

 - the approved provider or a person with management or control

 - the nominated supervisor of the service

 This support includes being available to be contacted by telephone to provide advice and assistance to you.
-Furthermore your approved provider must ensure sufficient persons are appointed as family day care co- coordinators to ensure that you are adequately trained, monitored and supported.
+Furthermore, your approved provider must ensure sufficient persons are appointed as family daycare coordinators to ensure that you are adequately trained, monitored and supported.

-The approved provider must ensure that the service has in place policies and procedures in relation to monitoring, supporting and providing supervision of family day care educators, including how the service will manage educators operating in remote locations.
+The approved provider must ensure that the service has in place policies and procedures about monitoring, supporting and providing supervision of family daycare educators, including how the service will manage educators operating in remote locations.

 You should feel comfortable contacting your approved provider to discuss any concerns or questions you may have.

 During visits to your residence or approved venue, co-ordinators may: